snotskie/ttrpg/md/index.md

       </tr>
       <tr>
         <th scope="row" colspan="2">Advance</th>
-        <td><i>Not Hurt.</i> Use your position roll to perform a Check to advance your team's objectives.
-On a success, add two Scheme buttons at the first positions at or above your current position without one already, adding one less for each bust and one more for each boon.</td>
+        <td><i>Not Hurt.</i> Ignore your position roll and advance your team's objectives.
+On a success, add two Scheme buttons at the first positions at or above your current position without one already.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Protect</th>